Kratom is a medicinal plant native to Southeast Asia.

 However, if you find it too stimulating, you could experiment with green strains.
 In this situation, a small dosage is ideal.
 An interesting fact is that kratom produces higher stimulant effects in lower doses.
 Probably, this is because the higher the dose, the more predominant the mu-opioid agonist nature of 7-hydroxymitragynine will be.

 First of all, you should know that even though kratom is a great pain reliever.

 Second, it’s not recommended that you self-medicate whenever you have any discomfort.
-If your symptoms are prolonged and lasting, it may be something more serious, and therefore you should see a doctor beforehand.
+If your symptoms are prolonged and lasting, they may indicate something more serious, so you should see a doctor beforehand.

 Red vein kratom is the main strain type used as a pain reliever.
 The recommended dosage varies depending on the individual’s tolerance and the severity of the pain.

-A significant advantage of kratom is that it has many similar effects as opiate drugs — which means it can offer some relief from the symptoms of opiate withdrawal.
+A significant advantage of kratom is that it has many similar effects to opiate drugs — which means it can offer some relief from the symptoms of opiate withdrawal.

 That said, don’t expect the symptoms of withdrawal to go away entirely after taking kratom.